ct-js/ct-js/README.md

 gulp
 ```

-Use `gulp dev` instead of just `gulp` to run a dev service with live reloading without opening ct.js in its default manner.
-In either case, you can stop this service in the usual manner for your terminal, e.g. `Ctrl+C`.
+Use `gulp help` to get the list of common tasks and additional CLI arguments.
 If you are encountering unexplained issues, especially when switching to a new branch, run `gulp -f devSetup.gulpfile.js` again.

-VSCode can use [this extension](https://marketplace.visualstudio.com/items?itemName=ruakr.vsc-nwjs) to run ct.js with an attached debugger.
-Before running the debugger, to allow live reloading, run `gulp dev`.

 ## Linting